 A course focusing on nursing care of adult patients across the lifespan in the critical care setting who are experiencing complex, multi-system health problems and lifethreatening illness or injuries.
 Emphasis is placed on interdisciplinary collaboration and on psychological, cultural, social, economic, and spiritual concerns of patients and their families.
 Advanced technology, assessment skills, and collaborative practices are explored.
 Lecture - 3 hours; Clinical - 2 hours.
-This course is normally offered in the spring semester.
+This course is normally offered in the spring

-4033 NURSING RESEARCH
+4033 NURSING RESEARCH AND EVIDENCE BASED PRACTICE

-Prerequisites: NURS-4005, NURS-4015, NURS-4022, and MATH-2913.
+Prerequisites: NURS-4005, NURS-4015, NURS-4022, and MATH-2913 or RN2BSN program admission.

 An introduction to the research process and its application to nursing practice.
 Emphasis on the role of the professional nurse in critiquing and use of nursing research.
 Critical thinking skills and the research process are applied to the development of a group research project.
 Lecture - 3 hours.
 This course is normally offered in the spring semester and is also offered in the summer for RN2BSN students.

-4504 HEALTH PROMOTION & WELLNESS
+4502 HEALTH PROMOTION AND WELLNESS

-Prerequisites: RN2BSN program admission...
+Prerequisites: RN to BSN program admission..

 Emphasis on health promotion and illness prevention throughout the lifespan and acquisition/review of assessment skills.
 Holistic health and wellness-focused interventions are introduced.
-Lecture - 4 hours.

-This course is normally offered in the spring and summer semesters.
+Lecture - 2 hours.
+This course is normally offered once a semester.

-4515 GO INTO ALL THE WORLD
+4513 GO INTO ALL THE WORLD: COMMUNITY NURSING

 The emphasis is on a broad scope of Christian service and leadership experiences, from maintenance of health and prevention of illness, to promotion of wellness of communities, families, and individuals.
-Lecture - 5 hours.
-This course is normally offered in the spring and summer semesters.
+Lecture - 3 hours.
+This course is normally offered once a